Industry InsightsUse Cases

 VoiceAIWrapper claims compliance but operates as a wrapper for underlying providers (Vapi, Retell, Bolna).
 Your actual compliance posture depends on which provider you route through, and compliance certifications may vary.
 This creates audit complexity for regulated clients.

-Synthflow includes compliance on higher-tier plans, but their Agency plan starts at $1,250/month compared to Trillet's $299/month.
+Synthflow includes compliance on higher-tier plans, but their legacy Agency plan costs $1,400/month compared to Trillet's $299/month.
 You are paying for compliance, just through overall platform pricing rather than explicit add-ons.

 Trillet includes HIPAA, SOC 2 Type II, GDPR, TCPA, ACMA, and DNCR compliance on all plans at no additional cost.
 The $99/month Studio plan and $299/month Agency plan both include full compliance coverage.